What is a Patient Participation Group (PPG)?

 Having worked as a community pharmacist for 25 years I was keen to remain involved in primary healthcare and the PPG seemed an obvious way to do this.
 I have been a member of the PPG since the group was created at the beginning of 2017 and enjoy supporting the practice in providing the best service possible to all their patients.

-I trained as a nurse in Bristol in the 1960s and worked as a practice nurse in Yeovil in the 1980.
-Subsequently with my husband we owned and ran a Residential Care Home in South Petherton for 15 years and was Treasurer of our local WI for 6 years.
+I trained as a nurse in Bristol in the 1960s and worked as a practice nurse in Yeovil in the 1980s.
+I subsequently owned and ran a Residential Care Home with my husband for 8 years.
+I have lived in South Petherton for 15 years and was Treasurer of our local WI for 6 years.

 I was Non Executive Director of Yeovil District Hospital for twelve years and a past Lay Member of South Somerset Federation.
 I am currently a Governor of Somerset NHS Foundation Trust and a Lay Member for the End of Life Board for Somerset CCG.